 Stances on the Barbarian Establishment of Private-Equity - by much needed financial reform

 The Economist’s issue October 22nd – 28th, 2016 discusses how the Private-Equity industry has prospered, while almost every other approach to financial business has stumbled.
 Its 4-four page article sums up a. o. the competitive advantages of Private-Equity Funds (abbreviated “P-E Funds”) in an era of low-interest levels and structural changes partout.
 The article highlights an almost stealth growth.
 For the low profile of P-E Funds there are good reasons.
 The business approach is simple: Acquire a stake big enough to exercise full influence over a business to change leadership, add debt, minimize cost and taxes – while charging substantial fees.
 A part of the income “trickles down” to limited partners in search of high yields.
 Therefore they condone the extraordinary successes of their principals; namely,the managers of P-E Funds, who apply Other People’s Money.
 Cf. the writing of Louis Brandeis (1913) in the context of historic bankers.
 By means of Other People’s Money today's managers of P-E funds Have BECOME extremely powerful and rich.
 So-called “Creative destruction” is their slogan.
-Recent research shows that they do not live up to characteristics of real creativity, but their destruction still benefit them.
+Recent research shows that although they do not live up to characteristics of real creativity, their destruction still benefit them...

 THERE is a Widening GAP between The financial- anD THE REAL Economy to rock the boats of today's corporate regimes and their growing financial economies is long overdue.
 The health of any SME and Regional Basic infrastructure are inter-linked.
 In other Words - a poor basic infrastructure is Like A hole in an immune system AND CAN cause MISERY FOR ANY SME.
 Therefore owners/Enterprisers and investors - assisted by altruistic legislators - should DEMAND A National Financial structure, WHICH BENEFIts the real economy.
 In that context They should also take stances - e.g. on the Barbarian Establishment of Private Equity and cross-selling strategies stimulated by internal bonus schemes resulting in collusion and Network Corruption. however, the financial economy has been- and still IS embraced by influential macro-economists.
 Thereby they can exercise so-called "Financial Stability" according to their narrow criteria based on their historic data. it is no wonder that they are surprised by EConomic- And financial Crises - over and over again… The Economist magazine has shed light on the Barbarians in their caves.
 Now it is up to others to bring them out in daylight.
 Remember an old Norse myth: A troll will burst in daylight.